moogar0880/pystructs/README.md

 # pystructs
-A high level Pytohn API for dealing with binary structs
+A high level Pytohn API for dealing with structured binary data